Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

-The NNLO${}_{\mathrm{opt}}$ interaction was constructed from $\chi$EFT at the NNLO order with inclusion of only the \(N\!N\) terms.
-This interaction reproduces reasonably well experimental binding energies and radii for $A=3, 4$ nuclei, as well as for the $A=6$ systems that are relevant for this work~\cite{Forssen:2017wei}.
-The NNLO${}_{\mathrm{sat}}$ interaction is also constructed at the NNLO order of $\chi$EFT---but includes also \(3N\) forces.
-The NNLO${}_{\mathrm{sat}}$ interaction successfully describes the saturation of infinite nuclear matter~\cite{N2LOsat}, the charge radius of ${}^{48}$Ca~\cite{Ha16}, ground-state parity inversion of ${}^{11}$Be~\cite{Calci16}, nuclear radii of neutron-rich carbon isotopes~\cite{Ka16} as well as radii of medium mass nuclei~\cite{Arthuis2020}.
+Wave functions of \nuc{6}{He} and \nuc{6}{Li} and the many-body matrix elements of the multipole operators in~\eqref{eq:corrections} are obtained within the \emph{ab~initio} no-core shell model (NCSM)~\cite{PhysRevLett.84.5728,PhysRevC.62.054311,BARRETT2013131} using $\chi$EFT interactions as the only input.
+We utilized two chiral interactions in this work, namely NNLO${}_{\mathrm{opt}}$~\cite{N2LOopt} and NNLO${}_{\mathrm{sat}}$~\cite{N2LOsat}.
+The former was constructed from $\chi$EFT at the NNLO order with inclusion of only the \(N\!N\) terms.
+This interaction reproduces reasonably well the experimental binding energies ($\sim 5\%$) and radii for $A=3, 4$ nuclei, as well as for the $A=6$ systems that are relevant for this work~\cite{Forssen:2017wei}.
+The NNLO${}_{\mathrm{sat}}$ interaction is also constructed at the NNLO order of $\chi$EFT---but includes \(3N\) forces, and is more accurate for heavier systems~\cite{Calci16,Ka16,Ha16,Arthuis2020}.

-The present calculations are performed using the Slater determinant (SD) HO basis in the $M$-scheme.
-We employ the standard procedure of introducing one-body transition densities to compute matrix elements of one-body operators, such as the multipoles~\eqref{eq:mapping}, between initial-{} and final-state NCSM wave functions
+The present calculations are performed using a Slater determinant \(A\)-nucleon harmonic-oscillator (HO) basis in the $M$-scheme.
+The basis is characterized by the HO frequency $\Omega$ and contains up to $N_{\rm max}$ HO excitations above the lowest Pauli-principle-allowed configuration.
+We apply the standard procedure of introducing one-body transition densities to compute matrix elements of one-body operators between initial-{} and final-state NCSM wave functions as